prateeksahu147/Journal-RecSys-Django/README.md

 # RecSys-Django-Application

 ## Content-based recommendation system
-* Content-based recommendation systems recommend items to a user by using the similarity of items.
-This recommender system recommends products or items based on their description or features.
-It identifies the similarity between the products based on their descriptions.
-It also considers the user’s previous history in order to recommend a similar product.
+* A Content-based recommendation system suggests items to a user by evaluating the similarity between them.
+This type of recommender system focuses on the characteristics or attributes of the products being recommended, and it uses the descriptions of these items to identify similarities.
+Additionally, the user's past behavior and preferences may also be taken into account to provide more personalized recommendations.